-4. Utilize a Deliverable based structure to your schedule, with 5-10 key Activities and a Milestone.
-Link only the Activities and the Milestone and avoid connecting to the Summary bars.
+4. Utilize a deliverable-based structure for your schedule, with five to ten key activities and a milestone.
+Link only the activities and the milestone and avoid connecting to the Summary bars.
+[AU: insert text ref. to figure]

+This next picture illustrates the relationship where linking to a summary activity the sub tasks can start earlier based upon their links.
+If the summary task had been linked Activity 2-1 would have had to start whenever the predecessor task to the summary task would have ended.

-Figure 5.13: Linking Tasks in Project (Source: Advisicon) [05-13-avoidConnectingToTheSummaryBars.tif]
+Figure 5.13 Linking Tasks in Project [05-13-avoidConnectingToTheSummaryBars.tif]

+Source: Advisicon

-Microsoft Project Add-Ins
+Microsoft Project Add-ins

 There is a very useful add-in for Microsoft Project called WBS Chart Pro, available from Critical Tools.
-This utility displays a project using a tree-style diagram known as a Work Breakdown Structure (WBS) Chart.
+This utility displays a project using a tree-style diagram known as a work breakdown structure (WBS) chart.
 WBS charts display the structure of a project showing how the project is broken down into its summary and detail levels.
+(See Figure 5.14.)

-Figure 5.14: Critical Tools WBS Chart Pro add-in for Project Desktop (Source: Advisicon) [05-14-criticalToolsWBSChartProAddInForProjectDesktop.tif]
+Figure 5.14 Critical Tools WBS Chart Pro Add-in for Project Desktop [05-14-criticalToolsWBSChartProAddInForProjectDesktop.tif]

+Source: Advisicon

 Using a WBS chart is an alternate approach to planning and displaying a project than the more traditional Gantt view shown earlier.

-Critical Tools also offers an add-in called PERT Chart EXPERT for Project, which is used to create PERT charts (also known as Network Charts, Precedence Diagrams and Logic Diagrams).
+Critical Tools also offers an add-in called PERT Chart EXPERT for Project, which is used to create PERT charts (also known as network charts, precedence diagrams, and logic diagrams).
 A PERT chart displays the tasks in a project along with the dependencies between these tasks.
+(See Figure 5.15.)

-Figure 5.15: Critical Tools PERT Chart Expert add-in for Project Desktop (Source: Advisicon) [05-15-criticalToolsPERTChartEXPERTAddInForProjectDesktop.tif]
+Figure 5.15 Critical Tools PERT Chart Expert Add-in for Project Desktop [05-15-criticalToolsPERTChartEXPERTAddInForProjectDesktop.tif]

+Source: Advisicon

-Both of these tools are easy to learn and use, and provide significant productivity during this critical working, planning, and scheduling phase of the project management lifecycle.
+Both of these tools are easy to learn and use, and provide significant productivity during this critical working, planning, and scheduling phase of the PM lifecycle.

 Resource Planning

 We now have a fairly good picture of the work that needs to be completed (and what order to complete it in) as defined by the activity network.
-The Critical Path Method (CPM) schedule that we have just completed is near perfect—that is, until we perform the next critical step.
+The critical path method schedule that we have just completed is near perfect—that is, until we perform the next critical step.

-The next step will be to estimate the resource requirements (such as labor and costs) for the work schedule.
-This is an often overlooked step in schedule development, which is critical to perform.
-It allows us to identify and commit the critical resources that are required to complete the planned work, and ensure that they are going to be available when we need them.
+The next step is to estimate the resource requirements (such as labor and costs) for the work schedule.
+This often-overlooked step in schedule development is critical to perform.
+It allows us to identify and commit the critical resources that are required to complete the planned work and ensure that they are going to be available when we need them.
 Critical resources are those resources that are needed to complete a project.
-Resources can be physical objects like equipment and materials, or intangible concepts like labor or costs.
+Resources can be physical objects, such as equipment and materials, or intangible concepts, such as labor or costs.
 It is important for project managers to identify the critical resources as their availability can have a significant impact on a project.

-Project 2010 desktop makes it really easy to associate all types of resources (named, generic, or team) to work activities.
-The challenge is that Project 2010 can easily overload resources as outlined in Figure 5.16.
+Project 2010 desktop makes it easy to associate all types of resources (named, generic, or team) to work activities.
+The challenge is that Project 2010 can easily overload resources, as outlined in Figure 5.16.

+Figure 5.16 Project Desktop Resource Graph [05-16-projectDesktopResourceGraph.tif]

+Source: Advisicon

 This split view makes it easy to identify and correct overallocations within a single project.
 The difficulty comes when we try to manage shared resources across several projects.
-We will learn later in this chapter how the Microsoft Project Server Resource Pool helps us manage this challenge.
+Later in this chapter we explain how the Microsoft Project Server Resource Pool helps us manage this challenge.

-Figure 5.16: Project Desktop Resource Graph (Source: Advisicon) [05-16-projectDesktopResourceGraph.tif]